freelan-developers/teapot/docs/source/the_party_file.rst

       libcurl:
         source: http://curl.haxx.se/download/curl-7.32.0.tar.gz

-This example, while perfectly valid, is not quite complete: as they are written, those attendees would be able to download and unpack the specified archives, but they don't know how to build the software they constitute.
+This example, while perfectly valid, is not quite complete: as they are written, those :term:`attendees<attendee>` would be able to download and unpack the specified archives, but they don't know how to build the software they constitute.

-Here is a more complete party file with an attendee that actually does something:
+Here is a more complete :term:`party file` with an :term:`attendee` that actually does something:

 .. code-block:: yaml